tenstorrent/riescue/README.md

 ## From git
 To install directly
 ```
-pip install git+git@github.com:tenstorrent/riescue.git#egg=riescue
+python3 -m pip install git+https://github.com/tenstorrent/riescue.git
 ```

-This will install the command line scripts `riescued`, along with making the `riescue` python package available for importing.
+This installs the command line scripts `riescued`, along with making the `riescue` Python package available for importing.

 ## Requirements
 ### Singularity / Apptainer
 This repo currently uses a `singularity` container flow to manage the environment.
-All dependencies can be found listed in the [Container.def](infra/Container.def) file.
+All dependencies are listed in the [Container.def](infra/Container.def) file.

-This will be changed in the future to use the python `setuptools` to source python dependencies.
+In the future, the Python `setuptools` script will source Python dependencies.

 ### Toolchains
 RiescueD uses the riscv-gnu-toolchain to assemble, compile, and disassemble ELF tests.
 Toolchain paths can be passed as a command line flag, set as an environment variable, or added to the `PATH`.
 - `riscv64-unknown-elf-gcc` is the default executable used for assembling and compiling
-  - Searches for a `--compiler_path`, followed by the environment variable `RV_GCC`, then `riscv64-unknown-elf-gcc` in the `PATH`
+  - Searches for `--compiler_path`, followed by the environment variable `RV_GCC`, then `riscv64-unknown-elf-gcc` in the `PATH`
 - `riscv64-unknown-elf-objdump` is the default executable used for disassembling
-  - Searches for a `--disassembler_path`, followed by the environment variable `RV_OBJDUMP`, then `riscv64-unknown-elf-objdump` in the `PATH`
+  - Searches for `--disassembler_path`, followed by the environment variable `RV_OBJDUMP`, then `riscv64-unknown-elf-objdump` in the `PATH`

 ### Simulators
 Riescue invokes the following Instruction Set Simulators: